ERON23/bestfooodindallasgatsby/src/pages/posts/our-top-5-taco-places-for-2020.md

 ### El Atoron

 We had been hearing about this spot for a while and we finally got around to trying them.
 I’m glad we did!
 It’s a small hole in the wall place hidden in East Dallas.
 This place is known for their Mexico City style tacos and tortas.
 When I took the first bite, the taco literally melted in my mouth, the combination of handmade tortilla, carne asada and salsa was amazing!
 We highly recommend giving El Atoron a try!
 The experience we got was a memorable one!
+(Yelp Rating: **4**) (Google Reviews **4.3**)

 ![](/images/el_atoron_tacos.jpg)